deavmi/homepage/content/blog/libsnooze_released.md

 title: 💤️ libsnooze - a wait/notify mechanism for D
 author: Tristan B. V. Kildaire
 date: 2023-03-19
-draft: true
+draft: false
 ---

 # What is libsnooze?

-I decided I wanted a mechanism similiar to that of Java's wait/notify mechanism whereby a thread can be put to sleep and then another can wake it up when it sees fit.
+I decided I wanted a mechanism similar to that of Java's wait/notify mechanism whereby a thread can be put to sleep and then another can wake it up when it sees fit.
 The waking up is normally done on some condition on the calling thread - it's a rather common need in multi-threaded programs that are cooperating on shared data structures.

 Now, one may think: